Saalaah/cart/README.md

     "products":["shoes","shoes","jacket","t-shirt"]
 }
 <br />
-##About the project
+## About the project

-1-The available currencies are EGP & USD (not case sensitve) 2-You can add any currency (and its value according to 1 dollar) or Products at cart/models/Data.php 3-You can add discount to any Product at cart/models/Data.php
+1-The available currencies are EGP & USD (not case sensitve).<br />
+2-You can add any currency (and its value according to 1 dollar) or Products at cart/models/Data.php.<br />
+3-You can add discount to any Product at cart/models/Data.php.<br />